 These audits are meant to strengthen and enhance your business, yet many organizations are fearful of the process, rather than seeing the benefits.
 At KirkpatrickPrice, we believe a SOC 2 audit is successful when you see real change at your company.
 This means that the audit isn’t something to be checked off of a list every year, or just another IT thing to include in the budget.
 Instead, the audit is an opportunity to improve your business processes and organization as a whole.

 At iPost, almost immediately following their SOC 2 Type I audit, they already felt a change within their employees.
 Phishing attempts were being reported like never before and their procedures were being followed; all because they had buy-in from their staff.

 3. Using Compliance as a Competitive Advantage

-When an organization leverages compliance achievements as a competitive edge, they are taking full advantage of the achievement.
+When an organization leverages compliance achievements as a competitive edge, they take full advantage of it.
 After all, you just used a lot of time and resources to complete a SOC 2 audit – why not use it in marketing materials and sales conversations?

 One of the reasons why a SOC 2 attestation was so valuable to iPost is because it provided them with bigger, better sales opportunities.
 The opportunities are endless when you can demonstrate that you care about your customers’ data and have the evidence to prove it.

 iPost knows their competitors and others in their industry are being pushed towards these audits, and their proactivity has paid off.
-When they received their SOC 2 report, they were immediately able to close deals that depended on a SOC 2 attestation, use that achievement in sales conversations, and incorporate it into their marketing strategy.
+When they received their SOC 2 report, they could immediately close deals that depended on a SOC 2 attestation, use that achievement in sales conversations, and incorporate it into their marketing strategy.